alterway/drupalter/README.md

 # drupalter

+Alter Way drupal distribution
-Temporary project for the Alter Way Drupal distribution for administrations.
+This is a distribution for internal use of Alter Way drupal team We always use this distribution for create new project

 ## Drupal installation